 - The competencies of this program cannot be acquired through one-way, knowledge-transfer style lectures in a short period of time.
 Therefore, in G-HSLP courses, students will examine their own research areas as well as complex real-life issues (through case method, project work, etc.) that they may encounter in the future, and acquire these competencies practically in accordance with their stages of learning.
 Also, workshops will be conducted as part of courses or extra-curricular activities. - In general, all sessions will be conducted in English. - In addition to attending sessions within G-HSLP, students are encouraged to study both independently and as groups.
-Also, an e-portfolio system "e-SALON (e-portfolio for Students Aspiring to be Leaders in health sciences Of the Next generation)" and "WebClass (https://lib02.tmd.ac.jp/webclass/login.php?language=ENGLISH)" will be available for the students to support group work, to accumulate and reflect upon their learning outcomes, and set their own goals. - Students must meet all the course requirements in order to complete the courses. - Credits will be granted for G-HSLP courses in which students satisfied attendance criteria and received A+, A, B, C, or D. However, Online Cross-cultural Networking (OCN) assess performance in terms of pass/fail.
+Also, "WebClass (https://lib02.tmd.ac.jp/webclass/login.php?language=ENGLISH)" will be available for the students to support group work, to accumulate and reflect upon their learning outcomes, and set their own goals. - Students must meet all the course requirements in order to complete the courses. - Credits will be granted for G-HSLP courses in which students satisfied attendance criteria and received A+, A, B, C, or D. However, Online Cross-cultural Networking (OCN) assesses performance in terms of pass/fail.